subspace/subnomicon/docs/consensus/pot.md

 Autonomys Network uses Proof-of-Time to a form a separate Proof-of-Time chain.
 The Proof-of-Space and Proof-of-Time chains are inter-connected, preventing long-range attacks.
 Additionally, challenges for block farming are based on the PoT outputs, which guarantee that the challenges, hence the block proposers, are not predictable.

-Autonomys's Proof-of-Time component addresses long-range attacks by enforcing an arrow of time similar to PoW.
+The Proof-of-Time component addresses long-range attacks by enforcing an arrow of time similar to PoW.
 PoT guarantees that a certain amount of wall-clock time must elapse between block proposals, preventing an adversary from rewriting history by "going back in time".
 Similar to PoW, Proof-of-Time is constrained physically, however it is not parallelizable (technically, it is proof of _sequential_ work).
 We prevent the aforementioned attack by integrating the blockchain with a Proof-of-Time process.
 The attacker can not immediately generate a years-long fork on the spot even with faster hardware.

 Autonomys's consensus obtains a farming dynamic that mimics the random nature of Bitcoin's mining dynamic while only expending a small constant amount of electricity.
 This is achieved through a Proof-of-Time-based block challenges for the block proposal lottery, based on the paper [PoSAT: Proof-of-Work Availability and Unpredictability, without the Work](https://arxiv.org/abs/2010.08154) by Soubhik Deb, Sreeram Kannan and David Tse.
 It ensures the fairness of the farming process to all participants through complete unpredictability of who will get to propose a block next.
 This unpredictability is at the same level as PoW protocols and is stronger than in the protocols using verifiable random functions.